What is a geocoder?

 How are the results ordered?

-Results are ordered from most correct to least.
-They are NOT
+Results are ordered from most relevant to least.
+Please see details of ranking on the API page.

 How frequently is the underlying data updated?